12.30.2023

 It’s just starting to feel like winter here in Georgia.
 Cold mornings where the dew has turned into ice crystals on the grass and the horses and goats require a bit more work to keep them warm… winter means more work in regards to the farm animals, but I do love it!

 It’s Saturday and the last weekend of the year!!!
-I wish you all a wonderful weekend and Christian and I are planning to see some friends in from California!
+I wish you all a wonderful weekend !!

 xo